 - Jet Tips Included: 3 Classic Jet Tips, 1 Tongue Cleaner, 1 Dental Plaque Tip, 1 Orthodontic Tip and 1 Periodontal Tip

 - Water Resistance: IPX4 (Protected from splashing water)

 iTeknic is trademarked by Shenzhen NearbyExpress Technology Development Company Limited, which is a division of the Sunvalley Group.

 Sunvalley was founded in 2007 and is the brand owner of RAVPower, VAVA, TaoTronics, Anjou, Sable, and HooToo.
 This company is headquartered in Shenzhen, China, and has subsidiaries located in San Francisco, Tokyo, Singapore, and Hamburg.

-Those that floss generally use either a thin string or a device much like iTeknic’s Oral Irrigator.
+Those who floss generally use either a thin string or a device much like iTeknic’s Oral Irrigator.

 I filled the tank with lukewarm water, plugged in the Oral Irrigator, and inserted a classic jet tip into the irrigation tool.
 Then I shoved the jet into my mouth and turned the device on.

 At this point, I rotated the variable switch to the number two position.
 The pump rumbled quietly for a moment and then stopped.
 After I turned on the irrigation tool, a weak stream of water bathed my teeth.

 As I continued to rotate the variable switch clockwise, both the water pressure and frequency of pulses rose.
 At position six, the water stream was comfortable and strong enough to wash away most of the debris stuck between my teeth.